- Plan your visit

-Concerns about the future of this species have grown over the last few years and hippopotamus are now classed as ‘vulnerable’ by the International Union for Conservation of Nature and Natural Resources (on the IUCN ‘red list’).
-Populations have declined by up to 20% in some areas of sub-Saharan Africa, which is their home.
-The risks include loss of habitat (they spend their days in fresh water pools) and hunting for their flesh and teeth (ivory).
+Concerns about the future of this species have grown over the last few years and hippopotamus are now classed as vulnerable by the International Union for Conservation of Nature and Natural Resources (on the IUCN red list).
+According to the IUCN, the most recent population estimates suggest a 7-20% decline in hippo populations over the past decade.
+Threats to hippos include habitat loss, and poaching for meat and their ivory teeth.

-- The hippopotamus’s closest living relatives are whales and dolphins
+- The hippopotamus’ closest living relatives are whales and dolphins

 - Hippopotamus are virtually hairless and have a thin top layer of skin, so moisture loss in dry air is greater than for other animals.
 Staying in water prevents dehydration